 We wrote about the rise of the artisanal broom a few years ago. (“People tend to ask, ‘Are your brooms sculptures or tools?’” broom-maker Erin Rouse told us.
 “A nice broom is right at the intersection.”)
 This gorgeous push-broom from French brush-maker Andrée Jardin is made of thermally treated, humidity-resistant ash wood, which means your gardener can use it all year long.
 It’s available with black or coconut bristles; you can also buy it with or without a handle if you’d prefer to supply your own.

-For something a little more versatile, consider this garden rake that Strategist contributor Joseph Truini, a gardener of four decades, swears by.
-The lightweight aluminum-alloy rake features a telescopic handle and an adjustable head that goes from 7½ inches to 21¾ inches wide — the better to squeeze into those narrow spaces between rows of plants.
+For a more utilitarian option, consider this garden rake that Truini swears by.
+The lightweight aluminum-alloy rake features a telescopic handle and an adjustable head that goes from 7½ inches to 21¾ inches wide — good for squeezing into narrow spaces between rows of plants.

 Dan Colen, artist and founder of Sky High Farm, a sustainable farm in the Hudson Valley, swears by this red steel hoe from Johnny’s Selected Seeds.
 “The blade is sharp; the grip is comfortable,” he says.
 “This one, when you’re holding it, is ergonomic — it allows you to use your knees and your back.
 Without it, I’d be down on my knees pulling things out of the ground or throwing my back out, which I do all the time regardless.”
 The five-inch hoe Colen uses is currently out of stock, but this 3¼-inch version works well for smaller areas.